chemille/frontend-yoga-4-all/README.md

 CSS: The styling language used to design the visual presentation of the application.

+Microsoft Azure: A global cloud platform for hosting and managing applications.

+Github Actions: CI/CD pipeline from Git-based version control system that can build, test, and maintain development.

 # Features

 Interactive Interface: User-friendly interface to navigate and interact with the application.